retypeapp/retype/configuration/project.md

 ### gravatar

-Specific setting to control Retype integration with the [Gravatar](https://gravatar.com/) profile picture service and used used by the [page.authors](page.md#author) configuration.
+Specific setting to control Retype integration with the [Gravatar](https://gravatar.com/) profile picture service and used by the [page.authors](page.md#author) configuration.

 ### gravatar.default